Why Get A Master's Degree in Anthropology from Florida Atlantic University?

 Master of Arts Program in Anthropology

-For admission to the graduate program in Anthropology, the following requirements must be met: The applicant must have earned a baccalaureate degree from an accredited institution with a GPA of 3.0 or higher in the last 60 credits taken for that degree.
-The applicant must have a combined verbal and quantitative GRE score of 1000 or higher.
-The applicant must also submit a Statement of Purpose and have two letters of recommendation, preferably academic, sent directly to the department.
-Where there is a deficiency in a requirement for admission or some other problem, the applicant may be admitted conditionally, as decided by the department.
-The applicant must have the approval of the department.
+The applicant must have earned a baccalaureate degree from an accredited institution with a GPA of 3.0 or higher in the last 60 credits taken for the degree.
+The applicant must have a competitive GRE score.
+The application requires (1) a Statement of Purpose and (2) two letters of recommendation sent directly to the department.
+The application must have the approval of the department.
+Where there is deficiency in a requirement for admission or some other problem, the applicant may be admitted conditionally as decided by the department.

-The M.A. curriculum requires the completion of a minimum of 30 credits earned and the maintenance of a 3.0 GPA in all course work.
+The M.A. curriculum requires the completion of a minimum of 30 credits earned and the maintaining of a 3.0 GPA in all coursework.
 The minimum passing grade in each course is "B."

 ANG 6090 Advanced Anthropological Research 1 (3 cr.)

 ANG 6092 Advanced Anthropological Research 2 (3 cr.)

 ANG 6199 Research Methods in Archaeology (3 cr.)